UniversalPropositions/UP-1.0/UP_French/README.md

 They indicate what frames a French verb can take and give examples.
 They are meant to be viewed in a browser.

-Known issues:
+## Known issues
-- Negations: French negations are split into two parts ("ne.. pas").
-We need good guidelines to annotate them.
+- Reflexive pronouns: Are not specifically marked up in the French UD.
+This is problematic since we want to exclude all reflexive pronouns from taking roles.